samarh/samarh.github.io/index.md

 **4/17** My work on Urdu was mentioned in a Forbes story on the impact of democratizing artificial intelligence on the developing world.
 [Link](https://www.forbes.com/sites/mariyayao/2017/04/10/why-we-need-to-democratize-ai-machine-learning-education/).

-**10/16** I received the first-ever international fellowship from fast.ai to join their new deep learning course.
+**10/16** I received the first international fellowship from fast.ai to join their new deep learning course.
 [Link](https://www.fast.ai/2016/10/12/international/).

 **12/15** I was featured in Andrew Ng's #LearnML challenge on the Coursera Blog.
 [Link](https://blog.coursera.org/andrew-ng-announces-winners-of-learnml-contest/).